ryanpdwyer/react-eleventy/fys-V07.md

 - Build at least **2** versions of your model (make sure to save them in Google Drive or your computer).
 	- For *some* teachable Machine models, that may be difficult.
 In that case, make sure to post a link to your model on the discussion forum so you can have more data with other people testing it out.
 - Compare and contrast to figure out what works well or poorly.
-Really try to best to think of ways to "fool" your model---seeing where the models fail really helps you learn about how well they are working!
+Really try your best to think of ways to "fool" the model---seeing where the models fail helps you learn more about the model!

 When you have a reasonable version of your model, record a short video in which you